G

 Originally native to China, C. auratus, also known as the goldfish, has achieved worldwide distribution through intentional domestication as a pet and accidental release into various freshwater environments.

 C. auratus is native to China, but it has spread all over the world, either as a pet or an escapee into freshwater bodies.
-It’s a tough and long-lived fish that prefers cold water and doesn’t mind much if the water is turbid.
+It is a tough, long-lived fish that prefers cold water and tolerates turbid conditions.
 Besides tanks and bowls, they can be found in pools, ponds, slow rivers, canals, and even drainage ditches.

 Predators and Prey